puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-security-windows-information-protection.md

 ## WIP features supported in Microsoft Edge

-Starting with Microsoft Edge Dev Channel version 82, the following features are supported:
+Starting with Microsoft Edge version 82, the following features are supported:

 - Work sites will be indicated by a briefcase icon on the address bar.
 - Files downloaded from a work location are automatically encrypted.